Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 • Information is not shared between the Student Health Center Patient Portal and MyCalStateLA.

-The immunization and TB Screening/Risk Assessment requirements must be completed by the end of the first term of enrollment.
+The immunization requirement must be completed by the end of the first term of enrollment.

 Please note: It takes approximately 7-10 business days to process documentation once entered into the Student Health Center Patient Portal.
 Students are encouraged to complete these requirements as soon as possible.

-The immunization and TB Screening/Risk Assessment requirements must be completed whether or not courses are online or in-person.
+The immunization requirement must be completed whether or not courses are online or in-person.

-As long as required documents have been uploaded to the Patient Portal, immunizations have been entered in the Clearances and Forms tab, and the TB risk assessment has been completed through the Patient Portal, your records have been received.
+As long as required documents have been uploaded to the Patient Portal, immunizations have been entered in the Clearances and Forms tab, your records have been received.

 Note: